supaide/vue-app-template/README.md

 # vue-app-template
-vue template for app with iview
+vue template for app with mint-ui